 Forget takeaways, nothing could beat this meltingly tender Spicy Beef Rendang!
-Each piece is caramelised on the outside, falling apart on the inside, and permeated with layer upon layer of creamy, spicy flavours.
+Each piece is caramelized on the outside, tender on the inside, and permeated with layer upon layer of creamy, spicy flavours.

 Rendang originates from Indonesia, and is now a popular dish all over the world, due to it's amazing and complex flavours.
 There are many different recipes out there, but most (including me!) agree that it’s a slow-cooked dry curry, made with coconut milk, spices and sugar.

-When you put the spicy beef rendang in the oven, you’ll wonder how it’s going to end up being a dry curry.
+When you put the rendang in the oven, you’ll wonder how it’s going to end up being a dry-ish curry.
 The recipe starts off with a lot of liquid from the coconut milk.
-However, during the cooking process, the coconut milk reduces right down, as the flavours are absorbed into the meat.
+However, during the cooking process, that coconut milk reduces right down.

 As more and more oil separates, and the rest of the sauce starts to disappear, that remaining oil will actually be crisping and frying the meat.
-So you’ll be left with very, very dark, caramelised meat that has been infused with bags of flavour.
+So you’ll be left with very dark, caramelized meat that has been infused with bags of flavour.

 Pro Tip: It’s very important to keep a close eye on things during the last 30 mins or so – to ensure the meat doesn’t stick to the pan or burn.
 And don’t worry, any remaining oil can be poured off and discarded.

-If you do like your rendang a little saucier, simply reduce the cooking time, and be sure to drain that oil off.
+Simply reduce the cooking time by 30-60 minutes, and be sure to drain that excess oil off.

-- 5 cloves of garlic peeled and minced
+- 5 cloves garlic - peeled and minced

 - 1 tsp turmeric

-- 2 lemongrass stalks outer leaves removed and softer inside bashed a couple of times with a rolling pin (you can replace this with 2 tsp of lemongrass paste)
+- 2 lemongrass stalks - discard the outer leaves, and finely slice the lemongrass (you can replace this with 2 tsp of lemongrass paste)

 - 1 tbsp ground coriander